 We run a secure online upload system that enables you to scan your documentation and upload it safely and securely to our team.

 Once we have confirmed your mortgage offer in principle for you, we are ready to move to full application.

-Throughout the application process we keep you dated by email, telephone, and sms text.
+Throughout the application process we keep you updated by email, telephone, and SMS text.

 More about the mortgage application process

 Mortgage lenders consider each application thoroughly.
 They are charged by the regulator with the responsibility not to lend where it is not appropriate.

 Here are some of the key issues that may arise during your application and how to avoid them.